andre-sampaio/EngineCenso/README.md

     - Deletes a mapping by its name
 - PUT: /api/CensoMapping/*name*    with CensoMapping body
     - Updates a mapping by its name

+# Other funcionalities
+Application will log requests to the database